hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 ***Bean Declaration***

 Hazelcast has its own namespace **hazelcast** for bean definitions.
-You can easily add the namespace declaration *xmlns:hz="http://www.hazelcast.com/schema/spring"* to the `beans` tag in the context file so that *hz* namespace shortcut can be used as a bean declaration.
+You can easily add the namespace declaration *xmlns:hz="http://www.hazelcast.com/schema/spring"* to the `beans` element in the context file so that *hz* namespace shortcut can be used as a bean declaration.

 Here is an example schema definition for Hazelcast 3.3.x: